hypertrack/live-app-ios/README.md

         })
  ```

- For starter project - You have to enter the ```lookupId``` that you have received when you click on 'Track a trip'.
-In code ,add the following code in the selector of track button.
+For starter project - You have to enter the ```lookupId``` in the textfield that you have received from your friend who has started the session.
+Add the following code in the selector of track button in ```TrackLiveLocationVC```.

  ```swift
   HyperTrack.trackActionFor(lookUpId: LOOK_UP_ID, completionHandler: { (actions, error) in